blakadder/zigbee/_zigbee/Sonoff_ZBBridge-P.md

 link3: https://www.domadoo.fr/en/peripheriques/6321-sonoff-zigbee-30-home-automation-gateway-wifi-pro.html
 ---

+## Flashing
+  Flashing the device does not require soldering.
 When flashing, flash the Tasmota Release "Tasmota32 Sonoff-ZigbeeBridgePro" to have all the required files and filesystem changes pre-done.

 Once flashed, follow the coordinator firmware flashing Instructions from NotEnoughTech to flash the CC2652 chip itself from within Tasmota:
 [Flashing coordinator firmware by NotEnoughTech](https://notenoughtech.com/home-automation/tasmota-on-sonoff-zb-bridge-pro/#flash)